-Since I was four years old I’ve felt wrong inside this male body.
-I have struggled with this my whole life.
-I’m ashamed to say I tried to end it all at nineteen.
-Since then I have tried to push gender dysphoria aside and just get on with it.
+Ever since I was four years old I’ve felt wrong inside this male body.
+I have struggled with it my whole life.
+I’m sad and a little ashamed to say I tried to end it all at nineteen.
+Since then I have tried every day to push gender dysphoria to one side and get on with it.

 I am in awe of every person who has found the courage to transition.
 You will always have my love and support for your journey.

-I feel a strong bond with all of my transgender sisters, brothers, siblings formed from our common experiences and challenges.
+I feel a strong bond with all of my transgender sisters and brothers formed from our common experiences and challenges.
 I will always be your supporter and your advocate.